hvanjerdz/archmoured/docs/index.md

 ### (Optional) Set console font

 Those small characters may not be to everyone's liking.
-In order for the screenshots to be readable, a larger font has been selected.
+With the aim of making the shown screenshots readable, a larger font has been selected.

 ![Larger_font.png](img/Larger_font.png)